Divide-By-0/ideas-for-projects-people-would-use/README.md

 - Convert chat in messenger to lowercase automatically (for speech to text or bad autocorrect).
 - Keyboard shortcut for automatically fixing spelling in Google Docs+.
 - A chrome extension that adds the per ounce/unit price to Instacart the same way Amazon does
+- App that finds old messenger chats you left on read or unread, or unfinished threads, so you can respond to them.
+Requires probably mapping the last few texts to a score of how likely it was to be the end of a conversation.
+- Talk to an 'painting' and have it talk back.
+Speech-to-text on your voice, gpt-3 for conversation, tokkingheads/other deepfakes for the response.
+Like Harry Potter paintings.

 <a name="Fun"></a>
 ### Fun
+- A better smart time-based phone password lock.
+For instance, if the current time is AB:CD, the user can set their password as say, (A+B), (|C-D|), (A * B % 10), (D) or a general user-coded function, so it changes every minute.
+Existing solutions only allow rudimentary functions.
 - Automatic haircut chooser -- input a picture, and based on aligning you to a celebrity with similar facial features, overlay celebrity hair on top of yours to find a new style or to show your barber.
+- Automatically take a picture of your face and take cross ratios and edge detection/curve detection to determine best sunglasses based on face shape or similar celebrities, customized sunglasses.
 - Wiki game with subreddits and sidebars.
 - Nerve (like the movie) but to avoid the horror scenarios, all submitted new dares must be moderated for safety.
 Alternatively mix and match a reasonable list of locations and actions.
 - An actually good Chrome extension to keep you off Facebook etc. Tracks how long you spend on degenerate sites, then when you go to Facebook etc, it says "On average, you think you'll spend 16 minutes, but you end up spending 31 minutes on this tab.
 How many minutes do you think you'll spend this time?"
 And at the end of that # of minutes, it makes the page black and white so you can continue to browse but it'll be slightly uncomfortable.
   - Can also do for apps on phone.
 - Windows automatic unzipper.
-When something is downlaoded, unzip it to its own folder then delete the original zip file (Macs do this already, but not Windows).
+When something is downloaded, unzip it to its own folder then delete the original zip file (Macs do this already, but not Windows).
-- A twitter bot that tweets the opposite of what a Twitter thought leader influencer says, and is therefore just as insightful
+- Intersite with a live count of how many people are watching.
+OG Silicon Valley watchers will know what this means.
 - AI for deep sea mining: Recently there's been a lot of new deep sea mapping data, and there's a wealth of minerals/new species to be found but I don't think anyones done the ML to do it
-- A bidding platform for radio ads, where people put their ads and you play the highest paying ones over a transmission and give them the time and station and location, and the website verifies it with audio matching from tune-in or something.
-Basically transfers revenue from radio station to radio hosts
+- A bidding platform for radio ads, where corporations/clubs/people put their ads, and radio hosts play the highest paying ones and post the time and station and location.
+Once the site auto-verifies it with audio matching from tune-in + shazam type system.
+Basically transfers revenue from radio station to radio hosts.
-  - I think college radio stations would really like this
+  - I think college radio stations like WMBR would really like this
+- A Twitter bot that tweets the opposite of what a Twitter thought leader influencer says, and is therefore just as insightful.
+- Run analysis on which dance teams placed in what rank, in order to see correlation with show order that they performed in, at shows like the Desi Dance Network.

+<a name="Shopping"></a>
+### Shopping
+- An Amazon per ounce/count calculation that actually works all the time, and the equivalent for Instacart, Walmart, etc

+<a name="Crypto"></a>
+### Crypto
+- Add an actually nice frontend to https://github.com/nulven/zk-polling and have the first proof-of-concept anonymous group posting app powered by zero knowledge proofs